Human Rights & Private Life

 Before 9 July 2012, all the applications made under Article 8 of the European Convention on Human Rights (ECHR) were considered by the Home Office outside the Immigration Rules and under the Discretionary Leave policy of the Home Office.
 However, Immigration Rules were changed and implemented on 9 July 2012 whereby any claim for Article 8 is now decided under the Immigration Rules.
 The relevant paragraphs of the Immigration Rules for the consideration of such Article 8 claims include paragraph 276ADE to decide the private life factor of the Article 8 claim and Appendix FM to decide the family life of the Article 8 claim.

-At City Legal, our senior Immigration advisor have got over 12 years of experience in Immigration law and is an expert in handling Human rights & discretionary applications.
 There are various types of applications that can be made by applicants under Article 8 of the ECHR include the following:

 Private Life in the UK